bowofolaf/promise-sift/README.md

 });
 ```

-#####using an error handler
+##### using an error handler
-you can pass in a function if you wish to log/do-whatever with the ones that do fail, however `onRejected` still wont be called on the returned promise;
+you can pass in a function if you wish to log/do-whatever with the ones that do fail, however the rejection handler still wont be called on the returned promise.
 ```javascript
     var promises = [
         Promise.resolve('i made it'),